Few sporting events match Major League Baseball Opening Day.

 - Must be one cumulative bet to qualify; the first placed bet qualifies your team.

-- Your free bet will be credited within 48 hours.
-You can use your free bets up to seven days.
+- Your bonus will be credited within 48 hours.
+You can use your bonus up to seven days.

 DraftKings CO is offering a “Localized HR Boost” to CO baseball bettors until Saturday, July 25.
 To qualify, opt in and place at least a $25 single moneyline bet on either team.